 Borough of West Grove Stormwater Management Ordinance No. 2014-03: The West Grove Borough Council adopted the Stormwater Management Ordinance No. 2014-03 on Wednesday April 2, 2014.
 Please click on the following links to accept a copy of Ordinance NO. 2014-03 and a copy of the Appendices that are also a part of Ordinance.

 Rain Check – Reducing Stormwater Runoff

 Pennsylvania Department of Environmental Protection requires all Government Offices to post a fact sheet regarding pool and hot tub discharges.
 Please click on the link for more information: PADEP fact sheet on pool and hot tub discharges.

 Who Are Your Elected State and Federal Officials: The League of Women Voters of Chester County maintains a Legislative Directory for both State and Federal officials.
 If you are not sure what districts you are in, the Municipality District Guide will help you determine your correct districts according to the town you live in.

 Are you planning on selling your property? – If so, the Borough of West Grove adopted an ordinance that a Transfer Inspection must be done prior to settlement.
 The forms can be found on our website under Borough Information and Forms & Applications.
 You will need to print the Transfer of Property Application, the Transfer of Property Inspection List and the Sewer & Water Certification Form.
 The inspection is scheduled about one month prior to settlement to allow time in case of failing the inspection.
 Please follow everything on the Inspection List because that is what our Inspector will be inspecting.
 The Sewer & Water Certification is done a day or two prior to settlement so we can check the meter and get a reading so the sellers are billed for the water they have consumed before moving.
-If you have any questions, please call Trisha or Sharon at 610-869-2792.
+If you have any questions, please call Trisha or Greg at 610-869-2792.
 Thanks!